 The Nash-bargained wage is a useful benchmark.
-However, it implies wages that are unrealistically responsive to changes in labor market conditions.
-For this reason, we follow Hall (2005) in specifying a rule that partially insulates wages from tightness in the labor market.
+However, it implies wages that are unrealistically responsive to changes in labor market conditions (see Section 2).
+This is a well-known problem in the literature on labor market search.
+Hall (2005) proposes a rule that partially insulates wages from tightness in the labor market.
 Let